 That may mean opting for recumbent exercise bicycles with eight levels of resistance rather than the usual 24 (that you may never use maximally).
 You may also want to consider investing in some exercise-specific flooring to reduce the chance of your new exercise bike causing costly damage to your house.

 Best Recumbent Exercise Bikes for the Money can be a perfect option if you are low on budget.
-On a low budget, you may not get some fancy options/features but surely you will get all that you need to lose weight.
+You may not get some fancy options/features on a low budget, but surely you will get all that you need to lose weight.

 ii) How big is your home gym?

 This type of exercise equipment is typically large to accommodate users of various shapes and sizes.
 Recumbent bikes for home use are typically 50 to 60 inches long, 25 inches wide, and 45 inches high.

 Other brands’ versions, such as the Schwinn 270 and the Schwinn 230, can stretch to 64 inches in length.
 Foldable recumbent bikes are a good option if you don’t have a lot of room.

 Most indoor recumbent bikes for seniors on the market are marketed as “two-person recumbent bikes.”
 Other types of recumbent bikes can accommodate more than one person.
 The Schwinn 270 recumbent bike, for example, can track and save the workout data of up to 12 people.